candy-lang/candy/language.md

 Candy aims to blur the line between compile-time and run-time, for example, by replacing compile-time types with edit-time fuzzing.

 This document assumes you're familiar with other programming languages and covers most of what's planned for Candy.
-Note that not all of the features described here are implemented or even finalized.
+Note that not all the features described here are implemented or even finalized.

 - [Basic Syntax](#basic-syntax)
 - [Values](#values)